ancor-dev/yii2-code-syntax/README.md

-# Code Syntax validators for some programming languages in Yii 2
+# Code Syntax validators for Yii 2

-## Description
+Check code in some programming languages for syntax errors.

 **Currently supported languages:**
 - [php](#php-syntax-validator)